unist-n2sl/LatScope/README.md

 	* For a storage as the data collected by Observer
 * paramiko
 	* Python Package which is used for SSH connection
+* BCC (BPF Compiler Collection)
+    * A toolkit for building and running eBPF programs in user space, used to collect kernel- and network-level events

 ## Code Structure
 * Metric\_Collector